Xinyi District, Taipei: Rail

-In addition, the north of the district is served by the Taiwan Railways Administration Songshan station.
+In addition, the north of the district is served by Taiwan Railway Songshan station.

 Road

 Buses to Xinyi District are also plentiful from all parts of Taipei, with a major bus terminal at Taipei City Hall Bus Station.
 There are also many arteries and freeways in the area, including Zhongxiao East Rd. (part of Sec.
 4 & Sec 5), Keelung Rd. (first 2 sections), Xinyi Rd. (part of Sec.
 4 & Sec 5), Renai Rd. (part of Sec.
 4), Provincial Highway 5, and the Civic Boulevard Expressway.

 Pedestrian

 Shin Kong Mitsukoshi, Vieshow Cinemas, ATT 4 Fun, and Taipei 101 Mall are interconnected by an elevated walkway.